JackHowa/jackhowa/README.md

 # Hey There

 - 📰 &nbsp; I work as a senior software engineer at Expel
 - 📻 &nbsp; Ask me about radio dramas.
-What I'm listening to: Narcissa
+What I'm listening to: [How To Win Friends and Disappear People](https://qcodemedia.com/how-to-win-friends-and-disappear-people)
 - 😄 &nbsp; Pronouns: he/him

 ## Experience :zap: